Ways to Help Reduce Risk in Your Portfolio

 Source: Schwab Center for Financial Research.

-If, after reassessing your plan and rebalancing your portfolio, you want to take an even more defensive stance, there are other minor adjustments you might make.
-Specifically, you could bump up your holdings of less-risky asset classes and trim your long-term allocation to riskier ones.
+After reassessing your plan and rebalancing your portfolio, you can make other minor adjustments to potentially lower your portfolio risk.
+Specifically, you could bump up your short-term holdings of less volatile asset classes and reserve riskier ones for your long-term allocation.
 For example:

-- Treasuries: Backed by the full faith and credit of the U.S. government, these are the safest fixed income investments you can own.
-Short-term Treasuries (which mature in a year or less) can provide income with low risk, especially as the Federal Reserve is poised to raise interest rates more than once in the coming months.
-Treasuries that mature in the intermediate term (i.e., less than 10 years) and longer term may offer even more income, though their prices could suffer as interest rates move higher.
+- Treasuries: Backed by the full faith and credit of the U.S. government, Treasury bonds are generally considered a safe fixed income investment.
+Short-term Treasuries (which mature in a year or less) can provide income with low risk while those that mature in the intermediate term (i.e., less than 10 years) and longer term often experience a boost in price as interest rates move lower.

 - Small-cap stocks: Publicly traded companies with a market capitalization ranging from roughly $300 million to $2 billion tend to be more volatile than their large-cap counterparts, particularly during a downturn.